JBPM Interview Question and Answers

 - JAX-WS maps to Java 5.0 and relies on many of the features new in Java 5.0 like Web Service annotations.

 - JAX-RPC has its own data mapping model, JAX-WS's data mapping model is JAXB.
 JAXB promises mappings for all XML schemas.

-- JAX-WS introduces message-oriented functionality, dynamic asynchronous functionality which are missing in JAX-RPC.
+- JAX-WS introduces message-oriented functionality, dynamic asynchronous functionality which is missing in JAX-RPC.

 - JAX-WS also add support, via JAXB, for MTOM, the new attachment specification.

-JBossTS supports Web Services transactions, including extended transaction models designed specifically for loosely-coupled, long running business processes.
+Ans: JBossTS supports Web Services transactions, including extended transaction models designed specifically for loosely-coupled, long-running business processes.
 J2EE transactions can integrate seamlessly with Web Services transactions using our integrated, bi-directional transaction bridge.
 Interoperability with many other vendors is provided out-of-the-box and JBoss is an active participant in these standards.

-For Seam 1.3: Seam was developed against JBoss 4.2.
-Seam can still be run against JBoss 4.0.
+- For Seam 1.3: Seam was developed against JBoss 4.2.
+A seam can still be run against JBoss 4.0.
 The seam documentation contains instructions for configuring JBoss 4.0.

 - For Seam 1.2: Since Seam requires the latest edition of EJB3, you need to install JBoss AS from the latest JEMS installer.
 Make sure that you select the "ejb3" or "ejb3+clustering" profile to include EJB3 support.
 Also, the JBoss-seam.jar library file from the Seam distribution must be included in each Seam application you deploy.
 Refer to examples in Seam distribution (inside the examples directory) to see how to build and package Seam applications.